 =MATCH(lookup_value, lookup_array, [match_type])

-You add the value or cell reference you’re looking to match as the lookup_value, use absolute references to define the lookup_array (where to search), and type 0 to search for exact matches or 1 to look for partial matches.
-For example, to search if the value in C1 is in column D between rows 5 and 10, you could use the following formula:
+If you want to add the value or cell reference you’re looking to match as the lookup_value, use absolute references to define the lookup_array (where to search).
+Type 0 to search for exact matches or 1 to look for partial matches.
+For example, if I want to search if the value in C1 is the same as in column D between rows 5 and 10, I would use the following formula:

 =MATCH(C1,$D$5:$D$10, 0)

-As you can see, there are a ton of different ways that you can compare your data across columns in Google Sheets.
+As you can see, there are a ton of different ways that you can use to compare data across columns in Google Sheets.
 If you found this Google Sheets compare two columns guide useful, there’s plenty more to learn.
+I hope this guide has been helpful.

 Check out some of our related guides here: